ShutkaAndrew/git_Progect/README.md

 # git_Project
-This is task by git
+This is the task by git
+it's a first change